dansmyers/Networks/Sprint-2-Links_and_JavaScript/Deliverables/README.md

 ## Honor Code

 Edit this section to include a statement of the Honor Code.
+On my honor, I have neither given nor receieved any unauthorized work on this assignment.

 ## Team Members

 List the other members of your team here.
+Nitish Jagdev
 ## Parity

 Suppose you want to transmit the following 32-bit sequence: